Search Knowledge Base by Keyword

-In the name "Aces Mechanical Ltd.", the word "Aces" is the distinctive element, "Mechanical" is the descriptive element, and "Ltd." is the legal element.
+In the name "Ace Furnace Repair Ltd.", the word "Ace" is the distinctive element, "Furnace Repair" is the descriptive element, and "Ltd." is the legal element.

 Although the options available for the descriptive and distinctive elements are almost limitless, the list of available options for the legal element of a corporate name in Canada are typically limited to the following:

-The answer is no. There is no difference between the corporations.
-They have the same rights, responsibilities and status in law.
+The answer is no. There is no difference between the corporations in Canada.
+They have the same rights, responsibilities, and status in law.
 They also offer the same liability protections.